Human Papillomavirus HPV Vaccine

 Under the National Childhood Immunisation Schedule (NCIS) and National Adult Immunisation Schedule (NAIS), the HPV vaccination is recommended if you are:

-The vaccine can be given to the male, as they may still be susceptible to cancer caused by the HPV infection.
+The vaccine can be given to the male, as they may still be susceptible to HPV infections.

 If you are above 26 years old and wish to receive the HPV vaccination, our doctor will assess and advice on your suitability.